Dark-Peace/BulletUpHell/README.md

 A: Sure, but please tell me about it.
 Also any feature idea is welcomed.

 Q: The alpha version used nodes as bullets, but not the V3.4/V4 and I don't like it.
 A: It was for optimisation's sake.
-All of the basic features of a node are reproductible with the current system but I'll add node-compatibility in the V4 for Godot 4.
+All of the basic features of a node are reproductible with the current system but node-compatibility as been added in the V4 for Godot 4.